ashrobertsdragon/blog-code/docs/DEPLOYMENT.md

-# Deployment Scripts
+# Deployment Guide

-This directory contains production deployment automation for the blog application to cPanel shared hosting.
+This document describes production deployment automation for the blog application to cPanel shared hosting.

 ## Overview

-The deployment script (`deploy.sh`) provides end-to-end automation for deploying the blog platform to cPanel hosting with Phusion Passenger.
-It handles database provisioning, code upload, virtual environment setup, and application registration in a single command.
+The deployment script (`scripts/deploy.sh`) provides end-to-end automation for deploying the blog platform to cPanel hosting with Phusion Passenger.
+It handles database provisioning, code upload, application installation with uv, and application registration in a single command.

 ## Features

 - **Idempotent Operations**: Safe to run multiple times - only creates resources that don't exist
 - **Database Provisioning**: Automatic PostgreSQL database, user, and privilege setup
 - **Code Deployment**: Rsync-based upload with checksum verification and deletion of stale files
-- **Virtual Environment Management**: Remote Python venv creation and dependency installation
+- **uv Package Management**: Automatic uv installation and dependency management on remote server
 - **Schema Migration**: Automatic database schema creation from SQLModel models
 - **Application Registration**: Passenger WSGI application configuration with environment variables
 - **Health Verification**: Post-deployment validation of critical endpoints